 - Enjoy the views across the Atlantic on the Cliffs of Moher

-- Tap your toes to traditional music in the famous town of Doolin
+- Catch some traditional music in the town of Doolin

 - Cycle through the traditional sites on the Aran Islands

 - Explore Neolithic fields and castles in Mayo

 - Discover the foodie scene in colorful Galway

 |Day 1||Arrival in Ennis - Cycle to Knappogue Castle||Ennis|

 |Day 2||Cycle Ennis to Kilrush via the Shannon Estuary||Kilrush|

 |Day 3||Follow the Famous Loop Head Trail to Kilkee||Killkee|

 |Day 4||Traditional County Clare From Kilkee to Lahinch||Lahinch|